-Holly Barker Slays In Daring Pink Swimsuit: ‘Magic Is Believing In Yourself’
+Holly Barker Slays In Daring Pink Swimsuit: 'Magic Is Believing In Yourself'

 Holly sat on her knees while posing on the beach.
 She had her back arched dramatically as she allowed one arm to fall behind her.
 Her other hand came up to run her fingers through her hair as she sat with her legs apart and pushed her busty chest outward.
 She tilted her head to the side and looked away from the lens while wearing a seductive expression on her face.

-In the background, the wet sand could be seen, as well as a large rock formation.
+In the background, the wet sand and a large rock formation could be seen.
 In the caption, Holly told her fans that there was magic in believing in themselves.
 She also geotagged her location as Malibu, California.

-Her long, blond hair was pushed back away from her forehead for the shot.
-The locks were styled in loose strands that cascaded down her back.

 "Love the pink on you gorgeoussss," one follower stated.